We take privacy and data protection seriously

-If we process your data in order to serve legitimate interests, you can object to this processing at any time; this would also apply to profiling based on these provisions.
-We would then stop processing your data unless we can demonstrate compelling legitimate grounds for processing which override your interests, rights and freedoms, or else show that processing serves the establishment, exercise or defence of legal claims.
-You can object to the processing of your data for direct marketing purposes at any time without having to provide any reasons.
+If we process your data for legitimate reasons, you can object to this processing at any time; this would also apply to profiling based on these provisions.
+We will then no longer process your data unless we can demonstrate compelling legitimate grounds for processing that override your interests, rights and freedoms or the processing is for the purpose of asserting, exercising or defending legal claims.
+You may object to the processing of your data for the purposes of direct marketing without providing a reason.

 Right to lodge a complaint:

-If you believe that we are violating German or European data protection law when processing your data, we ask you to contact us so that we can clarify any questions.
-You of course also have the right to contact the supervisory authority responsible for you – i.e. the office for data protection in your state.
+If you believe that we are processing your data in violation of German or European data protection law, we ask that you contact us so that we can resolve the matter.
+Of course, you also have the right to contact the supervisory authority responsible for you, the respective state office for data protection.

-If you wish to assert any of your aforementioned rights against us, please contact our Data Protection Officer.
+If you intend to assert one of the above rights against us, please contact our data protection officer.
 In case of doubt, we may request additional information to confirm your identity.

 Amendments to this data privacy statement

-We retain the right to amend our data protection declarations when this is necessary due to new technology.
+We retain the right to amend our data privacy statements if this should be necessary due to new technologies.
 Please ensure that you have the current, valid version.
-If any fundamental amendments are made to the Data Protection declaration, we will post them on our website.
+If any fundamental amendments are made to this data privacy statement, we will post them on our website.

 In case of any data protection queries, all interested parties and visitors to our website can reach us as follows: